Beginners Bachata Classes

 FAQs

-• Do I need a partner to join a course?
+• Do I need to bring a partner to a beginners' Bachata class?

 • I come with a partner, can we stay dancing together and not rotate with the others?